FREVA-CLINT/climatereconstructionAI/demo/README.md

 The `demo` folder contains:
 - a directory `inputs` with the following sub-directories:
   - `test-large`: contains the climate datasets to be infilled:
-    - `tas_hadcrut_185001-201812.nc` is a netCDF file containing the HADCRUT4 monthly global temperature anomaly from 1850 to 2018 (2028 time steps in total) with a spatial resolution of 2.5º×5º (lat×lon)
+    - `tas_hadcrut_185001-201812.nc` is a netCDF file containing the HadCRUT4 monthly global temperature anomaly (in ºC) from 1850 to 2018 (2028 time steps in total) with a spatial resolution of 2.5º×5º (lat×lon).
+The dataset can be downloaded from the UK MET office ([HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4/data/current/download.html))
   - `masks`: contains the masks used for the missing values (optional)
 - a text file `demo-1_args.txt` containing the input arguments
 - a directory `outputs` where the output files will be stored